 Independent Writing (30 minutes + 5 for sharing time): Students wrote independently, and I conferred with kids individually.
 After independent writing time, we came back together as a group so students could share their writing with a partner or the class.

-Word Study (15-20 minutes, plus more phonics in small group): I taught Words Their Way or another phonics program in small groups.
+Word Study / Phonics (15-20 minutes, plus more phonics in small group): I taught Words Their Way or another phonics program in small groups.
 I typically met with 1 group per day to introduce a phonics/spelling pattern.
 At the same time, other students worked independently with their assigned words.
 It takes some time to set up, but differentiating word study has been super effective with my kids in the past.

 Sample Schedules for a Second Grade Classroom